opensearch-project/opensearch-ci/README.md

 If you do not specify this flag or use `false` then jenkins server will spin up two ec2 agents with minimal config, AL2 AMD64 and ARM64, they will be using the latest ami available.

+#### Enable Views
+Views on Jenkins dashboard allows us to classify jobs into different sections.
+By enabling views, all the jobs will be classified into 4 categories namely Build, Test, Release and Misc.
+* Build - Any job containing word `build` in it.
+* Test - Any job containing word `test` in it.
+* Release - Any job containing word `release` in it.
+* Misc - All the jobs that belong to neither of the above categories.

+The `All` is the default view and contains all the jobs.

 ### Troubleshooting
 #### Main Node